Ferrari-7/language-modelling-and-text-generation-using-RNNs/README.md

 `bash run_train.sh`

 4. Use **run_txt_gen.sh** to peform text generation.
 Please note that the model in this repository has only been trained on a random sample of 100 comments.
 This script uses argparse.
-Please inform the prompt from which you wish to generate the text.
+Please write the prompt from which you wish to generate the text.
 Additionally, add the lenght of the generated text.
 The example below demonstrates the format:

 `bash run_text_gen.sh america 15`